knative/docs/serving/using-an-ssl-cert.md

 ```shell
 kubectl edit gateway knative-shared-gateway -n knative-serving
 ```
-then update your Gateway spec to look like
+then update your Gateway spec to look like this
 ```
   spec:
     selector: